Beluga Logo

 Beluga LogoBeluga Logo PNG

-The emblem of vodka speaks of the strength of alcohol and its perfect combination with an expensive snack.
+The vodka emblem speaks to the drink’s strength and its perfect pairing with an expensive snack.
 The sign advises drinking the drink cool.
 The Beluga logo symbolizes the best Russian cooking traditions and time-tested recipes.

 Beluga: Brand overview